-Here at Roffey Park, close to London Gatwick, the M25 and fast train links, we’ve got 70 years of experience in supporting leaders and managers, and our Personal Effectiveness and Power: Influencing people at work course will help you tackle issues including handling difficult conversations, understanding power dynamics, managing competing operational priorities and improving your influencing skills and practice.
+Here at Roffey Park, close to London Gatwick, the M25 and fast train links, we’ve got 70 years of experience in supporting leaders and managers, and our Developing Influence and Impact course will help you tackle issues including handling difficult conversations, understanding power dynamics, managing competing operational priorities and improving your influencing skills and practice.

 Managers and leaders who’ve completed the four-day course tell us they better understand the range of skills and choices available to them to improve their influencing skills, have increased confidence, ability and presence.
 They also understand the nature of personal power and politics and can navigate these to be more effective at work, and have a greater awareness of the nature and type of relationships they have – and how it affects their ability to influence employees and colleagues in the workplace.

 Businesses who take the time to send employees on this course are investing in their future to make the entire organisation work more creatively and cohesively, and to boost the influencing skills of individuals, no matter what the management structure or their place within it.